 They don’t make it easy.
 In fact, in many cases they don’t even make it possible.
-DIRECTV is in the process of implementing HDCP on many channels, meaning that recording the output of a DIRECTV DVR will get harder and harder.
+In 2015, DIRECTVimplemented HDCP on many channels, meaning that recording the output of a DIRECTV DVR will get harder and harder.
 HDCP is a technology that requires a TV to be in constant communication with the DVR or the only thing that goes out is a black screen.
 You can use the component connection on a DVR to get an HD picture but in some cases HDCP will interfere with that too; if the HDMI cable is connected but it’s not getting the proper information it could even black out the image on the component cables.

-In the past, you’ve been able to use a device like this game recorder to capture the output from your DVR and record it onto a hard drive.
+In the past, you’ve been able to use a a game recorder to capture the output from your DVR and record it onto a hard drive.
 That option is still open to you if you record things from an over-the-air antenna because that signal is required to be unencrypted.
 However, more and more companies are joining Disney (ESPN) and Time Warner (HBO) in requiring that their signals be encrypted.
 There are “black hat” solutions out there to help you get past HDCP, but you’ll have to search for them yourself.
 This isn’t that sort of blog.
 We follow the rules here.

 It’s the fact that you can get a more or less perfect digital copy that bothers these companies.
 They cared a little when everyone used VHS tapes.
 VHS tapes were never really a threat, though.
 They get a lot worse with every copy so there was some sort of logical limit.
 Now, one digital master can go out to billions of people and each one will have the same quality.
 It can happen at lightning speed, too.
-That’s why there is so much talk of content protection and why it’s just so hard to copy things from your DVR now.
+That’s why there is so much talk of content protection.
+It’s also why it’s just so hard to copy things from your DVR now.

 It’s not going to get easier